oracle-livelabs/apex/forms-to-apex/7-enhance-order-faceted/7-enhance-order-faceted.md

 ## Introduction

 Let's recap what you have built so far for the orders form.
-In Lab 4, you created a faceted search and classic report, and in this lab, you will enhance that page and link it to orders page you created.
+In Lab 4, you created a faceted search and a form page to manage the orders.
+In this lab, you will enhance these pages and link it to the orders page you created.

 Please note that other options you can create are available in the wizard: